remindmodel/remind/pull_request_template.md

 ## Purpose of this PR

-> **NOTE** Make sure to select the items relevant to your PR by placing an "x" in the brackets. *Delete* the parts that are left empty.
+> **NOTE** Make sure to select the items relevant to your PR by placing an "x" in the brackets. *Delete* the lines you left empty.
 This way the progress tracker accurately reflects the status of the PR.
-Leave *unfinished* elements in the checklist unchecked so we know how far along you are
+Leave *unfinished* elements in the checklist unchecked so we know how far along you are.

 ## Type of change

 ### Parts concerned:
-- [ ] Code
+- [ ] GAMS Code
+- [ ] R-scripts
 - [ ] Documentation
-- [ ] Input data
+- [ ] Input data / CES parameters
 - [ ] CI/CD
 - [ ] Other (please give a description)